kuzzleio/documentation/src/sdk-reference/js/6/document/createOrReplace/index.md

 # createOrReplace

-Creates a new document in the persistent data storage, or replace it if it already exists.
+Creates a new document in the persistent data storage, or replaces its content if it already exists.

 The optional parameter `refresh` can be used with the value `wait_for` in order to wait for the document to be indexed (indexed documents are available for `search`).